Frequently Asked Questions

-If there’s one thing Barbados has, it’s nightlife.
+If there’s one thing Barbados has, it’s the nightlife.
 If you’re looking for a party vacation, you won’t be disappointed.

 You can experience everything from a fantastic dinner and dance shows, exclusive nightclubs and bars, live reggae, and karaoke (a local favorite).

 Learn more about Barbados Nightlife here.

 7. Where can I go shopping in Barbados?

 There’s a wide variety of shopping options in Barbados – anything from local market fare to luxury designer brands.
-There are also many duty-free outlets, for those keen for a holiday discount.
+There are also many duty-free outlets for those keen on a holiday discount.

 You’ll find all the designer brands at Limegrove Lifestyle Centre, located on the more glamorous west coast of Barbados.